 Making an Appeal

-Ticket appeals should be made through LUPD.
-Citations issued by LUPD have available space for handwriting an appeal.
-Turn appeals into the LUPD office as soon as possible.
+Ticket appeals should be made by going to www.liberty.edu/citationappeals as soon as possible to the date the citation was given.
 You will be contacted by a representative from the Student Court to schedule your appeal, if the Court elects to hear it in person.

-If you have any other questions, or have a special situation unresolvable by LUPD, please contact the Chief Justice, Megan Snyder, at firstname.lastname@example.org.
+If you have any other questions, or have a special situation unresolvable by LUPD, please contact the Chief Justice, Andrew Hilty, at firstname.lastname@example.org.